openziti/ziti-sdk-browzer/README.md

 ### `createZitiBrowserClient`

-This function returns a `Promise` that resolves with a newly created `ZitiBrowserClient` object once ziti-sdk-browzer has loaded.
+This function returns a `Promise` that resolves with a newly created `ZitiBrowserClient` object once ziti-sdk-browser has loaded.
 If you call `createZitiBrowserClient` in a server environment (e.g. NodeJS) it will resolve to `null`.